 Each question provides a scenario and a call of the question, followed by 4 answer choices.
 Common calls of the question are as follows: Is the attorney subject to discipline?
 May the attorney withdraw?
 Was the attorney’s conduct proper?
 The answer choices will all begin with a yes or a no, followed by an explanation.

-The MPRE is offered in March, August, and November.
+The MPRE is typically offered in March, August, and November.
 The regular registration fee is $125, and the late registration fee is $220.
 Registration for the following year’s test dates usually opens in December.
 Early registration ends approximately 8 weeks before the test, and late registration one week later.